-- High level of Decommissioning and Plug & Abandonment activity expected in the U.S. after several years of deferred program - · Decommissioning strategy has shifted positively for activity, with clear intentions to address legacy decommissioning obligations fixed structures in the US GoM are located in terminated leases with submitted decommissioning applications
+- High level of Decommissioning and Plug & Abandonment activity expected in the U.S. after several years of deferred program - Decommissioning strategy has shifted positively for activity, with clear intentions to address legacy decommissioning obligations

 53% of U.S. offshore wells are permanently abandoned